Five Ways to Ruin Your Custody Battle

 Speak with a Child Custody Attorney First

-If you are going through a custody case with your spouse, it is best that you consult with an attorney.
-An attorney can advise you as to how you should act during the case, but also protect you from exhibiting behaviors that could harm your case.
+If you are going through a custody case with your spouse, it is best that you consult with a child custody lawyer.
+A child custody attorney can advise you as to how you should act during the case, but also protect you from exhibiting behaviors that could harm your case.
 Meet with the experienced child custody and visitation advocates at Sarieh Law Offices today.
 We offer free, 30-minute consultations.
 Schedule yours by calling 714-542-6200 or filling out our online contact form with your questions.